Traveling to London for the First Time: Tips & Tricks for Your Visit

 A fast-track ticket to the most popular attractions like the London Eye or even Madame Tussauds can easily save you a couple of hours!
 The queues here can be 2-3 hours long, so believe me, a fast-track ticket is a real lifesaver.
 As a minimum, get a standard timed-entry ticket online before you go.

 TIP: The London Eye also has several different prices depending on when you book and when you visit.
 For example, the early morning, late evening, or weekday tickets are usually a bit cheaper.
-Nowadays, they have an online offer with over 50% discount for 2-3 PM tickets.
-You can also save up to 20% off the regular price if booking tickets online and at least 24 hours in advance!
+Nowadays, they sometimes have an online offer with over 50% discount for 2-3 PM tickets.
+You can also save up to 20% off the regular price if booking tickets online and at least 24 hours in advance.
 You can find all the best ticket options for The London Eye on the official website.

 London Eye is not to be missed if visiting London for the first time